How Lenders View Retirement Income

 The higher your DTI ratio, the riskier you are as a candidate for a mortgage loan.
 If your recurring debts take up a large percentage of your income, you’re statistically more likely to default on a mortgage.
 If you have a DTI ratio higher than 50%, you might have a difficult time finding a loan.

 You can lower your DTI ratio in multiple ways.
-You may want to consider picking up a part-time job or passion project to increase your income.
+You may want to consider picking up a part-time job, passion project or seasonal work to increase your income.
 You might also want to focus on paying down some of your smaller debts before you apply for a mortgage.
 Finally, you may want to add your spouse or partner to your loan to increase your household income.

 You can also increase your chances of getting approved for a mortgage by increasing your credit score.
 Your credit score is a three-digit number that represents your reliability as a borrower.
 If you have a high credit score, you’re more likely to pay your bills on time and avoid borrowing too much money.
 On the other hand, if your score is lower, it might be because you frequently miss bill due dates or put too much money on your credit cards.